 If you are a nature lover, and especially a tropical nature lover - you’ll fall in love with the surroundings at Camp Bay Lodge.

 The Beachfront Location/Hangout Spots: Off-the-Beaten Path Roatan Vacation

 If you want the kind of beach stay where you can step a dozen feet out of your bungalow into the sea, but without the hefty resort price tag (see below in the Cost/Value section), than Camp Bay is perfect for your Roatan vacation.

 Each bungalow has front patios where you can sit or swing in the hammock and gaze at the sea.
 Or walk just a couple feet further and you’ll find lots of beach chairs, hammocks, and picnic tables to lounge and read a book.

-This is one of the closest stays I’ve had to the ocean and it was wonderful to hear the water lapping and smell the salt air from our bed.
+This is one of the closest stays I’ve had to the ocean and it was wonderful to hear the water lapping and smell the salt air from my bed.

 The Comfy Bungalows: Off-the-Beaten Path Roatan Vacation

 The bungalows are fairly simple but very comfortable.
 The decor is minimal but pretty and well designed.
-Our bed was comfy and we had everything we needed for a nice stay.
+My bed was comfy and I had everything I needed for a nice stay.
 There was a small refrigerator which was nice to keep beer and snacks.

-The bathroom was modern and had everything we needed.
+The bathroom was modern and had everything I needed.
 There was hot water, and handmade toiletries.
 I really appreciate when hotels provide toiletries that are in refillable bottles/containers so as to reduce waste.